jigx-com/jigx-docs-examples/docs/OpenAI integration.md

 updatedAt: Fri Feb 21 2025 14:10:18 GMT+0000 (Coordinated Universal Time)
 ---

 Integrating OpenAI into your Jigx App offers tremendous potential to enhance functionality, improve user experiences, and drive innovation.
 By leveraging the power of advanced AI models, you can create smarter, more responsive, and engaging apps that meet users' evolving needs.
-Whether building a new app or enhancing an existing one, OpenAI provides the tools and capabilities to transform your vision into reality.&#x20;
+Whether building a new app or enhancing an existing one, OpenAI provides the tools and capabilities to transform your vision into reality.

 ## What AI models do we support?

-&#x20;Jigx provides an integration layer allowing you to call any REST-based service.
+Jigx provides an integration layer allowing you to call any REST-based service.
 AI services such as ChatGPT provide a REST service.
 Jigx supports any AI service that is exposed to a REST service.

 ## Considerations